Wind+Solar Curtailment and the KR3 Hydroproject

 KR3 is a contributing cause to curtailment.
 Whenever over-generation is threatened, KR3’s production of electricity only adds to that threat, and causes modern generators like wind and solar to be sidelined to ensure that supply and demand balance out.
 The times when over-generation are threatened are ripe for reducing the output of KR3, “thus making room for more renewable production,” in the words of CAISO.

 When are these times?
-According to the data, significant curtailment generally prevails any time between 9am and 7pm.
-But it massively prevails between 10am and 5pm.
-This chart depicts the average daily curtailment for each hour in 2022:
+According to the data, significant curtailment massively prevails between 9am and 3pm.
+This chart depicts the average daily curtailment for each hour in 2023:

-Note we have included for reference the theoretical maximum rate of production at KR3: 36.8 kW.
-KR3 almost never achieves that rate as the availability of sufficient “fuel” — 600 cfs of diverted river water — is contingent and unpredictable.
-Indeed, as the following chart shows, KR3 routinely generates at a small fraction of that rate.
-KR3 generates at its highest rates in spring, when demand is low and curtailments are high.
-And in all but the wettest of years, KR3 is nowhere to be found during late summer and early fall, when demand is high and the potential for “loss of load” (blackouts) is acute:
+Note we have included for reference the average rate of generation at KR3: 13.5 kW.
+KR3 almost never achieves its top rate of 36.8 kW because the “fuel” needed to obtain that rate — 600 cfs of diverted river water — is unavailable far more often than not.
+Indeed, as the following chart shows, KR3 routinely generates at a fraction of its top rate.
+KR3 generates at its highest rates in spring, energy demands are low and renewable curtailments are high.
+In all but the wettest of years, KR3 is generating at extremely low levels during late summer and early fall, when demand is high and the potential for “loss of load” (blackouts) is acute:

-Back to the issue of curtailment, it is important to note the phenomenon’s seasonal component in addition to its hourly nature.
+Back to the issue of renewable curtailment, it is important to note the phenomenon’s seasonal component in addition to its hourly nature.
 In winter and especially in spring, demand is relatively low, forcing widespread curtailment of wind and solar assets.
-The following graph depicts average daily curtailments, by hour and by quarter, for the year 2022.
-Note how the figures begin to dwarf the KR3 reference line.
-Indeed, each horizontal axis line represents a ten-fold increase above the theoretical maximum power that KR3 is capable of producing:
+The following graph depicts average daily curtailments quarterly in 2023.
+Note how the figures in Q1 & Q2 dwarf the KR3 reference line during sunlight hours.
+Indeed, each horizontal axis line represents a ten-fold increase above the average power that KR3 has generated over its current license term:

 Combining those two aspects of curtailment — hour of the day and time of year — is revelatory.
-The following chart depicts CAISO curtailments in 2022 between the hours of 10am and 5pm for each month of the year:
+The following chart depicts CAISO curtailments in 2023 between the hours of 9am and 3pm for the months with the greatest amounts of renewable curtailment — February through June — and adds a reference line of KR3’s average generation for those months:

-Let’s compare the average monthly rates of production for KR3 against the massive quantities of curtailment imposed between the hours of 10am and 5pm in 2022.
-We’ll start with January.
-You can see that curtailments between 10am and 4pm (one hour short of 5pm) are more than 20 times greater than KR3’s average (9.4 MW) for that month.
-Again, the horizontal scale lines represent ten-fold multiples of KR3’s monthly average rate of production:
+Let’s focus in on those months, and compare average curtailments in 2023, by hour, against the average rates of generation for KR3.
+Starting with February 2023, curtailments between 9am and 3pm are more than 20 times greater than KR3’s average (15.1 MW) for that month.
+Again, the horizontal scale lines represent ten-fold multiples of KR3’s monthly average rate of production for February, showing that between 40 and 90 times the production of KR3 is curtailed.

-Even as KR3 increased its rate to 15.4 MW in March, curtailments again went higher, sidelining wind and solar in amounts seventy to one hundred forty times larger than KR3’s rate of output:
+Even as KR3 increases its average generation rate to 15.8 MW in March, curtailments went higher still, sidelining wind and solar in amounts more than seventy to one hundred ninety times larger than KR3’s average rate of output that month:

-We believe these figures show that the energy KR3 produces during the hours of 10am and 5pm is not useful to society from February to June and September to November.
-It makes no sense to dewater the Wild and Scenic North Fork Kern during those hours when at least 25 times (and most often much, much more) the generating power of KR3 is sitting on the sidelines.
-And don’t forget, according to CAISO the scale of curtailments is expected to increase over the years as more and more wind and solar come online.
+We believe these figures show that the energy KR3 produces during the hours of 9am and 3pm is not useful to society from February to June.
+It makes no sense to dewater the Wild and Scenic North Fork Kern during those hours when renewable generators with at least 32 times the generating power of KR3 — and usually much, much more — are sitting by idle on the sidelines.
+And don’t forget: according to CAISO the scale of renewable curtailments is expected to increase over the years of the next KR3 license as more and more wind and solar come online.
+KR3, by contrast, cannot increase its output over its historical averages, as the project is capped at diverting 600 cfs and is limited by unimpaired river flows, which, although they will continue to vary year-to-year, cannot be expected to appreciably change in median volume over the next license term.
+Given these facts, the water currently diverted for KR3 at these times should, going forward, be left in the river to maximize the social good.